creed-glitch/overthewire-natas-writeups/levels/level02.md

 ---

 # Approach
-- Inspected webpage elemetns and indentified a hidden image refernce
+- Inspected webpage elements and indentified a hidden image reference 'files/pixel.png'
 - Opened the image in a new browser tab
 - Observed a visible directory path in the URL
 - Removed the image filename to access the full directory listing